From how it’s cooked, the healthy street food options available and what to look out for.

 Street Food labelling and nutritional information

 I understand a lot of people may find it hard to ask questions such as how fresh are the ingredients in your product.
-Or even for food vendor to know themselves how much salt or sugar is in their products.
+Or even for food vendors to know how much salt or sugar is in their products.

-It may be time, therefore, for some type of labelling of what is exactly in our food.
+It may be time, therefore, for some type of labeling of what is exactly in our food.
 Food traders, in the UK, have to by law, display food intolerance information.

-No one likes more paperwork, but the next step and a solution to knowing how healthy your street really is, is to introduce nutritional information.
-Just like you see in products on the supermarket shelves with the amounts of sugar, fats, and salts.
+No one likes more paperwork, but the next step and solution to knowing how healthy your street really is is to introduce nutritional information.
+Just like you see in products on supermarket shelves with the amounts of sugar, fats, and salts.

 As street food becomes more sophisticated and diverse, so does the offering.
-This means there is now a lot of healthy options,due in part because of the vegan food trend; the fact that it is cooked in front of you; and better quality control.
+This means there are now a lot of healthy options, due in part because of the vegan food trend; the fact that it is cooked in front of you; and better quality control.